 Computer game medium

-In terms of communication a medium could be the channel which is used by the sender to transmit an channel-specific encoded message to the receiver, who has to decode the message to understand it.
-The computer game as a medium could be understood as the channel on which the specific intended experiences of the developers are encoded as mechanics and transmitted to the players, who have to interact with and interpret the game to decipher it and get to the specific meanings or the intended experiences of the message.
-In this context, playing the game would be the specific decoding process to reach intended meanings and experiences of the developers.
+In terms of communication a medium could be the channel which is used by the sender to transmit a channel-specific encoded message to the receiver, who has to decode the message to understand it.
+The computer game as a medium could be understood as the channel on which the specific intended experiences of the designers are encoded as mechanics and transmitted to the players, who have to interact with them.
+The player has to interpret the game to decipher these mechanics and get to the specific meanings or the intended experiences of the message.
+In this context, playing the game would be the specific decoding process to reach the intended meanings and experiences of the designers.

 In another interpretation a medium could be understood as an art form, a group of similar activities that produce artifacts that are intended to be appreciated for their beauty or emotional power.
 The Computer game as a medium would be the possibility to produce specific works in the category of computer games which are intended to be appreciated for their beauty or emotional power.

-Genres are categories of a medium that include groups of characteristics and could exclude others.
+Genres are categories of a medium that include groups of characteristics and exclude others. (source)

-A mechanic is an understandable description of the interactive possibilities of a game, which are written in the code.
+A mechanic is an understandable description of the interactive possibilities of a computer game which are written in the code.
 It is therefore a fundamental building block of a computer game, next to game bits which are the used audio-visual assets.